The moisture generated in the house can come from many sources - people, pets, cooking, showering, fish tanks, open

 compared with 2004.

-A not-for-profit environmental watch dog, Toronto Environmental Alliance or TEA has taken a hands on approach to air
+A not-for-profit environmental watch dog, Toronto Environmental Alliance or TEA and Environment Hamilton have teamed

-monitoring with the launch of INHALE - Initiative for Healthy Air & Local Economies Project.
-They have devised a unique
+up to launch the INHALE - Initiative for Healthy Air & Local Economies Project.
+They have devised a unique approach to

-approach to monitoring the air quality.
-By using compact and easy to operate air quality monitors and GPS devices which
+monitoring the air quality.
+By using compact and easy to operate air quality monitors and GPS devices which can be

 volume of fine particulates which in turn can provide a guide to the air quality for that specific area of the city and TEA